ruby-processing/MathTool/README.md

 Initially these methods were provided in pure ruby however I was unhappy with using `map` in ruby and provided an alternative `map1d`, replacing the 5 argument `map` method with a 3 argument `map1d` making use of rubies Range class.
 This is probably inefficient but much more ruby like.
 Other convenience functions of `lerp` and `norm` are essentially variations on the original `map`.
 It is expected that creating JRuby extensions will be more efficient, and in any event calculated values will be passed back to java methods and the jvm should be able to sort it out.

-There is a need to create example JRuby extensions to promote there usage.
+There is a need to create example JRuby extensions to promote their usage (although I'm not entirely using maven will help this goal, and sticking with my tried and tested Library vs LibraryService for now).